Skip to main content

 • Powdered sugar: Also known as confectioner’s sugar.
 This is what we’ll need to make the icing.

-• Cocoa powder: A must to get the dark colour!
-Use unsweetened Dutch processed cocoa powder for the rich black colour of the cookies.
+• Cocoa powder: A must to get the dark color!
+Use unsweetened Dutch processed cocoa powder for the rich black color of the cookies.
 Natural cocoa powder will be too light.

 • Corn syrup: After researching other recipes, I learned that the corn syrup is not just for the sweetness of your icing but to get that perfect glossiness on it!